Main content | back to top

 The Shell Scotford Upgrader in Alberta, Canada, where a planned CCS project would capture CO2

 The Quest project will capture, transport and store over a million tonnes of CO2 a year from Shell’s Scotford Upgrader in Alberta, Canada, starting in 2015.
-It is the first CCS project in the oil sands industry.
+It is the first commercial-scale CCS project in the oil sands industry.

 Shell is leading this project on behalf of the other Athabasca Oil Sands Project joint venture owners, Chevron and Marathon.

 In September 2012 Shell and partners made the final decision to begin construction, with $865 million in funding from the governments of Alberta and Canada to support the project.